How can you tell the difference between legitimate short-term lenders and loan fee scams?

 There are, of course, legitimate, online, short-term lenders.
 How do you know if they are?
 First, check to make sure they’re registered in your country, state or province to lend money.
 If they’re not, assume the worst.
 If they email you from a Gmail, Hotmail, Yahoo, Outlook, or other generic address, assume the worst.
 If they try to pressure you by promising a lower interest rate if you sign now, assume the worst.
 If they tell you that they want to loan you more than the figure you request, assume the worst.

-Many loan scams use corporate names that may sound like that of a bank, but aren’t.
-Or they may even pretend to be calling from a bank, or email you a text that includes a purloined logo of a legitimate bank.
+That is critical because many loan scams use corporate names that may sound like that of a bank, but aren’t.
+Or they may even pretend to be calling from a bank, or may send you an email or text that includes a legitimate bank’s stolen logo.
 To check their credentials, say you’re busy and can’t speak right now, but ask for their phone number and address.
 If they hesitate or refuse, assume the worst.
 If they provide a number and address, check to make sure it’s the same used by the real bank, assuming, of course, you find that it’s a bank that actually exists.
 Finally, check to see that the name of the supposed bank is spelled the same way as that of the legitimate bank.
 It’s a common ploy to confuse potential victims by using a slight variation.

-But, you’ll probably ask, how can imposters make money if the loan is a scam?
+But, you’ll probably ask, how can impostors make money if the loan is a scam?
 They can do so in any one of a number of ways.

-One prominent trick is to charge an application or other pre-processing fee, or even insurance on the loan so that the lender can be compensated should you not pay it back, ask you to wire the money (especially to an individual, not corporate account), and then promptly disappear.
-Legitimate lenders never ask for any fee to be paid by wire.
-Scammers do, because wired funds can never be recovered through a chargeback.
-Another gimmick is to pretend to ask you for a credit history by providing a credit card number, and then use it without your authorization to withdraw funds.
+One prominent trick is to charge an application or other pre-processing fee, or even insurance on the loan.
+That’s so that the lender can get compensation should you not pay it back.
+Or the lender can ask you to wire the money (most always to an individual, not a corporate account) and then promptly disappear.
+Legitimate lenders never ask a client to pay a fee by wire.
+Scammers do, because wired funds do not enjoy chargeback protection.
+Another gimmick is to pretend to ask you for a credit history by providing a credit card number.
+Scammers can then use it without your authorization to withdraw funds from your account.
 Or they may ask you for a prepaid debit card so that payments will be untraceable.
-Either way, of course, they’ll promptly disappear after stealing your money.
+Either way, of course, they will promptly disappear after stealing your money.

 If you think you’ve been the victim of a loan fee scam, contact the fund recovery experts at MyChargeBack.